daemon-labs-io/docker-local-agents/README.md

 ## 🛑 Prerequisites

+Work through the three steps below in order before starting the workshop itself.

+### General prerequisites

-Before beginning this workshop, please ensure your environment is correctly set up by following the instructions in our prerequisites documentation:
+Make sure your environment is set up by following our general prerequisites documentation:

 ➡️ **[Prerequisites guide](https://github.com/daemon-labs-io/prerequisites)**

-### Download the workshop code
+### Get the workshop code

 #### Open a terminal window